-If configSUPPORT_DYNAMIC_ALLOCATION is set to 1 then RTOS objects can be created using RAM that is automatically allocated from the FreeRTOS heap.
-If configSUPPORT_DYNAMIC_ALLOCATION is set to 0 then RTOS objects can only be created using RAM provided by the application writer.
+If configSUPPORT DYNAMIC ALLOCATION is set to 1 then RTOS objects can be created automatically allocated from the FreeRTOS lf using RAM that is heap. configSUPPORT DYNAMIC ALLOCATION is set to 0 then RTOS objects can only be created using RAM provided by the application writer.
 See also configSUPPORT_STATIC_ALLOCATION.